GenericMappingTools/gmt/doc/rst/source/movie.rst

    The fade-level (0 means black, 100 means normal visibility) for the complete movie, including an optional title sequence.

-The complete movie may have a leading title sequence (**-E**) of given *duration*.
-A short section at the beginning and end may be designated to fade in/out via black.
-The main animation sequence may also have fade in/out (**-K**).
-Here, you can choose to fade in/out during the beginning and end section of the animation or you can "freeze" the first and last animation frame and only fade in/out using those static images (via modifier **+p** to preserve the whole animation sequence).
+The complete movie may have an optional leading title sequence (**-E**) of a given *duration*.
+A short section at the beginning and/or end of this duration may be designated to fade in/out via the designated fade color [black].
+The main animation sequence may also have an optional fade in and/or out section (**-K**).
+Here, you can choose to fade on top of the animation or you can "freeze" the first and/or last animation frame and only fade over those static images (via modifier **+p**) in order to preserve the whole animation sequence.

 Examples
 --------